1942

 Following in the tradition of vertical shooters, one bullet hit or one collision with another plane results in death for you and the smallest of your foes.
 This makes coordination and reflexes a must, and the controls are good enough to generally respond well, once you get used to the slow movement speed of the aircraft.
 In addition to your flying skills, you can add acrobatics to your dodging abilities.
 Pressing the A button pulls your plane into a high loop, making it effectively invulnerable for a brief period of time.
 This can save you from certain disaster, and is very useful if you activate it in time.
 You are limited to three of these loops per level.

 Though it’s a very early shooter attempt, 1942 can still be quite challenging.
 There are usually enough planes and bullets flying around to keep you on your guard.
 Boss fights, though rare and limited to fighting a single ‘superplane’, can be difficult while never impossible.
-It’s an overall fair and addictive balance, probably why the game is considered to be a classic.
+It’s an overall fair and addictive balance, probably why the arcade game is considered to be a classic.
 You are given an unlimited amount of continues however, so beating the game is just a matter of how much time you are willing to invest.
 The game can also get a little monotonous, even for shooter fans.
 Ground units, or a greater variety of aircraft and locations would have helped alleviate this.
 It still deserves its classic status, and it’s still worth trying out and taking a crack at completing, but it pales in comparison to later shooters.

 The Good